US Release Date: 07-02-1957

 Cary Grant was at the height of his dashing charm, debonair good looks and incredible popularity in 1957.
 As Nickie Ferrante he is the epitome of what a Movie Star should be.
 Deborah Kerr is excellent as Terry McKay as well.
 She excelled at playing classy ladies with just a touch of earthiness in her demeanor.
 In this, their second of three movies together, they make a beautiful and very sophisticated screen pair.

 Although their romance aboard ship is kept lighthearted and played mostly for laughs the second half of the movie turns tragic.
-The final scene will melt your heart if you are effected by highly romantic endings.
+The final scene will melt your heart if you are affected by highly romantic endings.
 Eric’s right, it can be seen coming from a mile away.

 Deborah Kerr and Cary Grant in An Affair to Remember.